Shih Tzu: History

 One theory is that the Shih Tzu descended from a cross between the Pekingese and Lhasa Apso.
 The dogs were favorites of the Chinese royals during the Ming Dynasty and were so prized that, for years, the Chinese refused to sell, trade, or give any away.
-The Dowager Empress Cixi developed a program dedicated to breeding Shih Tzus.
+Empress Dowager Cixi developed a program dedicated to breeding Shih Tzus.
 Many court eunuchs also bred Shih Tzus to win favor with the Emperor.

 The first dogs of the breed were imported into Europe (England and Norway) during the 1920s and 1930s.
 Lady Brownrigg, an Englishwoman living in China, first brought two Shih Tzus to England in 1928.
 These dogs were classified by the Kennel Club as "Apsos".
 The first European standard for the breed was written in England in 1935 by the Shih Tzu Club, and the dogs were categorised again as Shih Tzu.
 This was the result of the first congregation of these dogs from China at Crufts in 1933 at which it was realised that the Tibetan Terrier, Apso and Shih Tzu were distinctly different breeds.
 The breed spread throughout Europe and was brought to the United States after World War II, when returning members of the U.S. military brought back dogs from Europe and Asia, in the mid-1950s.
 The Shih Tzu was recognized by the American Kennel Club in 1969 in the Toy Group.

 In 1934, the Shih Tzu Club of England was founded and the breed was officially recognised by the Kennel Club (UK) on 7 May 1940.
 When it became eligible for Challenge Certificates, none were awarded until 1949.
 The breed is now recognized by all of the major kennel clubs in the English-speaking world.
 It is also recognized by the Fédération Cynologique Internationale for international competition in Companion and Toy Dog Group, Section 5, Tibetan breeds.

-During the Chinese Communist Revolution in 1949, all Shih Tzus were killed off due to their association with wealth.
-For this reason, every present-day Shih Tzu is descended from thirteen dogs imported to England and Scandinavia between 1928 and 1952.
 Controversially, breeder Freda Evans of England introduced a black and white Pekingese into the breed in 1952.
 Today, both the U.K. and U.S. Kennel Clubs recognize the descendants of the Shih Tzu and Pekingese cross as purebred Shih Tzus.

 In the United States, the Shih Tzus were ranked the 20th most popular breed in 2024, falling slightly in popularity since 2012 when it was placed in 11th position.
 In Israel the Shih Tzus were ranked as the most popular breed in 2019.

 A Chinese guardian lion (or "Fu"/"Foo" dog) statue in the Groninger city of Veendam, Veenkoloniën.
 These statues are meant to guard this building, with the one on the left holding a ball and the one on the right with her puppy.